MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs.md

 A user must have a valid user name and password to access content that is protected by Azure Information Protection.
 To read more about how Azure Information Protection helps to secure your data, see [The role of Azure Information Protection in securing data](/enterprise-mobility-security/solutions/azure-information-protection-securing-data).

 ## What subscription do I need for Azure Information Protection and what features are included?
-See the [subscription information](https://www.microsoft.com/cloud-platform/azure-information-protection-pricing) and [feature list](https://www.microsoft.com/cloud-platform/azure-information-protection-features) from the Azure Information Protection site.
+See the subscription information and feature list on the [Azure Information Protection pricing](https://azure.microsoft.com/en-us/pricing/details/information-protection) page.

 If you have an Office 365 subscription that includes Rights Management, download the [Azure Information Protection licensing datasheet](http://download.microsoft.com/download/E/C/F/ECF42E71-4EC0-48FF-AA00-577AC14D5B5C/Azure_Information_Protection_licensing_datasheet_EN-US.pdf), which also includes some frequently asked questions for licensing.